openshift/enhancements/enhancements/api-review/azure_user_defined_tags.md

-- The administrator or service (in the case of Managed OpenShift) installing OpenShift can configure allowed number of user-defined tags in the Openshift installer generated install config, which is referred and applied by installer and the in-cluster operators on the the Azure resources during creation.
+- The administrator or service (in the case of Managed OpenShift) installing OpenShift can configure allowed number of user-defined tags in the Openshift installer generated install config, which is referred and applied by the installer and the in-cluster operators on the the Azure resources during creation.
 - Tags must be applied at creation time, in an atomic operation.
 It isn't acceptable to create an object and, after some period of time, apply the tags post-creation.